elbeardmorez/nixTools/file/README.md

   -m DEST, --move DEST  : move TARGET to DEST - a path, or an alias
-                          which can be found in the rc file ('~/.nixTools/$SCRIPTNAME')
+                          which can be found in the rc file ('~/.nixTools/$SCRIPTNAME') -xs, --search-args  : pass extra search arguments to 'search_'. proceeding args (optionally up to a '--') are considered search args

 and TARGET is:  either a directory of files, or a (partial) file name
                 to be located via 'search.sh'